rickballard/rickballard/README.md

 **CoCivium and its CoSuite** are an open-source, auto-evolving stack for:

-- **Hybrid minds** which - humans and AIs working as mindset-peers, not tools versus users.
+- **Hybrid minds** - humans and AIs working as mindset-peers, not tools versus users.
 - **Civic infrastructure** - tooling for future public goods, democracies, co-ops, and mission driven orgs.
 - **Edge owned guardrails** - safeties and policies shaped by citizens (CoCivities, all welcome) and thier teams, not only by vendors, power-brokers, govenments or elites.

-**Goal:** let everyday people co-govern the systems that shape them, including AI itself.
+**Goal:** let everyday people co-govern the systems that shape them, including the AIs themselves.

 ## Key public faces: